Visiting Unhabituated Mountain Gorillas In The Wilderness

 Gloves for gardens

-While going in the bush, you may inevitably find yourself clinging to creepers or falling done; yet, you must guard your hands.
+While going in the bush, you may inevitably find yourself clinging to creepers or falling down; yet, you must guard your hands.

 Some hotels may not provide such conveniences, so you should carry your own toiletries.

-It is unknown when one returns for another meal after gorilla treking after breakfast.
+It is unknown when one returns for another meal after gorilla trekking after breakfast.
 You ought to carry some energizers you might eat on your way to see the mountain gorillas.

 a waterproof bag